telerik/xamarin-forms-docs/knowledge-base/replace-autocomplete-with-autocompleteview.md

 ## Description

-This help article shows how to migrate from AutoComplete control to AutoCompleteView control
+This help article shows how to migrate from AutoComplete control to AutoCompleteView control.
+Both components share similar API regarding the features available in the AutoComplete control, so the migration should be straight-forward.

-The Table below shows the differences between the features in the RadAutoCompleteView control vs. RadAutoComplete control:
+The table below shows the differences between the features in the RadAutoCompleteView control vs. RadAutoComplete control:

 | Features | AutoCompleteView | AutoComplete|
 | -------- | ---------------- | ----------- |